 Farming takes place on Jack's farmland.
 There must be a section of farmland cleared in order to start any farming.

 To remove weeds, simply pick them up and throw them or chop them with a sickle.
-To remove rocks, equip the hammer and bash the rock until it disappears (the small ones will only take one hit whereas the big ones will take longer).
+To remove rocks, either pick them up and throw them in a pond, or equip the hammer and bash the rock until it disappears (the small ones will only take one hit whereas the big ones will take longer).
 To remove stumps, equip the axe and hit the stump until it disappears.
 Destroying stumps will also add lumber to the player's supply.
 All tools can be found in the tool shed located just beneath the chicken coop.

 A good amount of space to clear is enough for a three by three grid.
 Once cleared, take the hoe and plow the allotted area for the crops.
 For everything but crops that continually grow like corn and tomatoes, three by three is ideal.
 For continuous crops, leave a space empty in either the center or a space touching the center.
 Once plowed, grab a seed bag and stand right in the center of the plowed area and toss the seeds.
 Seeds can be bought in town.
 Once planted, grab the watering can and fill it with water (it can be filled by standing by a pond of water and hitting the action button) and water each section with a seed on it.
 Watering must be done every day until the crop is ready to be harvested.
 Please note that watering is unnecessary if it's grass.
 Grass will keep growing on its own throughout all seasons except winter.